 - Research and provide resolution for unfound assets within reconciliation period

 - Assist the DPA as needed during inventory scanning and the reconciliation periods

 The majority of assets are verified during the inventory via one of the following three methods:

-Searching each room of a building for all assets within
+- Searching each room of a building for all recorded assets within

-Used in low volume, low risk areas only
+- Used primarily in low volume or low risk areas

-Selecting and verifying a random sample from a listing which an authorized department representative provided as confirmation of inventory
+- Selecting and physically verifying a random sample from a listing which an authorized department representative provided as confirmation of inventory